Temporal large-scale intermittency and its impact on the statistics of turbulence: Introduction

 \section{Introduction}

 In developing statistical theories of turbulence, a certain degree of universality is often assumed.
 However, even the precise values of supposed universal constants such as the Kolmogorov constant for the energy spectrum are still up for debate~\citep{SreenivasanPF1995,YeungPRE1997,DonzisJFM2010,IshiharaPRF2016}.
 In part, this may be because very different types of flows (including those from simulations) are attempted to be described under one umbrella.
-While it is agreed that the large scales of turbulence differ between flow types, there is still the expectation that the small scales of turbulence approach some universal statistical state at large Reynolds numbers, as first hypothesized by Kolmogorov in his classical theory of turbulence~\citep{kolmogorov1941a} (K41).
+While it is agreed that the large scales of turbulence differ between flow types, there is still the expectation that the small scales of turbulence approach some universal statistical state at large Reynolds numbers, as first hypothesized by Kolmogorov in his classical theory of turbulence~(hereafter K41, see \citet{kolmogorov1941a}).
 In his theory, the central role is played by the mean dissipation rate $\langle \varepsilon \rangle$ that determines the average energy flux from large scales to small scales.
-If we assume that this mean energy flux is the only information that propagates through the cascade dynamics from large to small scales, then the small-scale statistics have to take the universal form dictated by the K41 theory.
+If we assume that the value of this average energy flux is the only information that propagates through the cascade dynamics from large to small scales, then the small-scale statistics have to take the universal form dictated by the K41 theory.
 However, the idealized assumptions of the K41 theory are not quite correct.
-Since they were formulated, other ways in which the large scales can impact the small scales have been identified, such as fluctuations around the mean energy flux~\citep{CeruttiPoF1998,BuzzicottiJT2018,YasudaJFM2018,CarboneJFM2020} or anisotropic contributions, see, for example, \citet{BiferalePR2005}.
-In order to uphold the notion of universal small scales, it is necessary to characterize all the different ways in which the large scales do or do not impact small-scale statistics.
-Only then we can hope to describe small-scale statistics across different flow types in a way that allows for comparability with satisfactory precision.
+In particular, it turned out that there is a build-up of fluctuations around the average flux of energy toward smaller scales~\citep{CeruttiPoF1998,BuzzicottiJT2018,YasudaJFM2018}, leading to extreme fluctuations at the smallest scales.
+This is known as small-scale intermittency~\citep{SreenivasanARFM1997}.
+While this observation contradicts the K41 theory, it does still allow for universality of small-scale statistics for a given Reynolds number.